turingschool/frontend-lightning-talks/README.md

 ### Picking a Topic

 * You don't need to be an expert on a topic.
 You can do the research and become expert enough to deliver a valuable talk.
+This is a great opportunity to learn about something you're curious about.
 * A talk needs to teach something of value to the audience.
 * A talk needs to be at an appropriate level for the audience, not too basic and not too advanced.
 * A talk needs to have a *message*, not just a subject.
 "Introduction to HTML Canvas" is boring, "Why You Should Use HTML Canvas" has a message.